 The Centers for Medicare & Medicaid Services (CMS) have offered States an additional three years to come into full compliance with the Home and Community-Based Services (HCBS) and Settings regulations.
 The Department of Human Services (DHS) and the Oregon Health Authority (OHA) are officially requesting that CMS grant Oregon the additional three years in the Statewide Transition Plan that was submitted to CMS on August 1, 2017.

-At this time, the two agencies are seeking public comment on the amended plan, which has been posted on the Oregon’s HCBS Transition Plan web page.
-All individuals receiving HCBS services, family members, advocates, providers, delivery system representatives and the broader community are asked to review the Statewide Transition Plan and Heightened Scrutiny evidence packages and submit their comments to assist DHS and OHA in achieving final approval of the plan.
+The two agencies appreciate receiving public comments on the amended plan, which has been posted on the Oregon’s HCBS Transition Plan web page.
+While Oregon’s final Transition Plan was approved February 27, 2019, all individuals receiving HCBS services, family members, advocates, providers, delivery system representatives and the broader community may send comments or concerns to DHS or OHA at any time.

 Email us at HCBS.Oregon@state.or.us